 The rollout of Google's Duplex tech is still limited to the US and although Google promised to take "a slow and measured approach" with the feature, it's now available on devices aside from Google Pixel phones.

-In March Google announced it would also be available in 44 states after an initial beta period that had included only four US cities.
-There's no word on where it will roll out to next, but presumably, it is dependent on a lot of localisation to bring it to the UK, for example.
+In March 2019 Google announced it would also be available in 44 states after an initial beta period that had included only four US cities.
+Presumably, it is dependent on a lot of localisation to bring it to the UK, for example.

 Duplex for the web

-Newly announced at Google I/O 2019 is Duplex for the Web.
+Duplex for the Web was announced at Google I/O 2019.
 With this, Duplex goes beyond speech and can now fill out information and forms for you across several pages.
 Often when you book things online, you have to navigate a number of pages, pinching and zooming to fill out all the forms.

 With Duplex for the web, Assistant will essentially act on your behalf to fill out stuff according to your usual preferences - Google demonstrated how Duplex can book a car - see the video below.
 Google's Sundar Pichai: [Filling out forms is] "time-consuming and if you lose users in the workflow then businesses lose out as well.
 Our system can do it better".